Mirotice: Geography

 Mirotice is located about 15 km northwest of Písek and 59 km northwest of České Budějovice.
 It lies mostly in the Benešov Uplands, but it also extends into the Tábor Uplands in the south and east.
-The highest point is the Paračov hill at 512 m above sea level.
+The highest point is the hill Paračov at 512 m above sea level.
 The Lomnice River flows through the town.
-A notable body of water is the Pančár pond, located south of the town proper.
+A notable body of water is the fishpond Pančár, located south of the town proper.

 History

 The first written mention of Mirotice is from 1254, when the Church of Saint Giles was documented.
-It was founded as a free royal town around the church.
+It was founded in the mid-13th century on the site of an older settlement from the 12th century, as a free royal town around the church.
 It was located on a trade route from Prague to Passau.
 Mirotice was damaged during the Hussite Wars in the first half of the 15th century.
 After the wars, it was acquired by the Lev of Rožmitál family.
 In 1544, the town became part of the Zvíkov estate.
 In 1562, Mirotice became an independent town and the town hall was built.
 Development was slowed down by a large fire in 1575.

 In 1611, Mirotice was badly damaged by the Passau army and again became a vassal town.
 Further destruction occurred as a result of the Thirty Years' War between 1639 and 1648.
 In 1688, Mirotice was bought by the monastery in Schlägl and a new development of the town began.
 Mirotice benefited from its role as a transport hub until 1875, when a railway was built that did not go through the town.
 Mirotice ceased to be a town, but in 1998 the town title was returned to the municipality.

 Transport

-The D4 motorway from Prague to Písek passes around the town.
+The D4 motorway from Prague to Písek runs around the town.